eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 * Click the magnifying glass at the top right hand corner of the IDE.
 The window that just popped up is called the Serial Monitor, which communicates information between the board and your laptop.
 If everything is working, you should see a stream of neverending numbers that correspond to the signal/value of analog pin A0 coming from your pot (this is the value that Arduino is using to calculate the pitch).
 Twist the pot to watch the number change.
 The Serial Monitor can be useful for debugging; for instance, if you don't see numbers showing up in the Monitor, then you know the problem is sensing input from the pot.
 To learn more about printing information to the Serial Monitor, see the [AnalogReadSerial exercise](https://www.arduino.cc/en/Tutorial/AnalogReadSerial).

 ####More Things to Try
-* Feel like a challenge?
-Try incorporating a button into your circuit and sketch so that the sound only plays if you press the button.
-Hint: you might want to take a look at the code for the Button exercise again (*File > Examples > 2.
-Digital > Button*).
 * Throwback to earlier today when we were blinking LEDs.
 Try [this exercise](https://github.com/uvicmakerlab/dhsi2015/blob/master/DHSI2015ArduinoNotes.md#exercise-3--using-a-potentiometer-for-analog-input) from last year's DHSI to use the potentiometer to adjust the blinking speed of an LED.